Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 component: Core
 ---

-Sending and receiving messages is the heart and soul of any NServiceBus system.
-The fact that we are dealing with systems and not applications is the whole reason we send messages in the first place.
+Sending and receiving messages is at the core of any NServiceBus system.
+Durable messages passed between processes allow reliable communication between those processes, even if one of them is temporarily unavailable.
+In this lesson we'll show how to send and process a message.

-An **application** has a single executable and runs on a single machine, like Microsoft Word.
-An application doesn't usually have a single source of information, and doesn't really have to think about connectivity.
-If you try to save a file to a network share and the volume isn't available, it just throws an error and makes you, the user, deal with it.

-A **system**, on the other hand, can be made up of multiple executables on multiple machines, and usually has multiple sources of information.
-A system must deal with connectivity constantly.
-A system is not an application, and furthermore, each executable within a system is not an application either.
-All must deal with connectivity on a constant basis.

-This is why an NServiceBus system will send messages, so that individual executables can communicate with each other in a reliable way.
-If there's a connectivity problem between executables, messages store the communication in a reliable way so that the executable on the receiving end can receive the message when it is able to do so.

 ## Objectives

-By the end of this lesson, you will have learned:
+By the end of this lesson, you will have learned how to:

-* How to define messages
+* Define messages
-* How to define message handlers
+* Define message handlers
-* How to send and receive a message locally
+* Send and receive a message locally
-* How to use NServiceBus's logging capabilities
+* Use NServiceBus's logging capabilities

 ## What is a message?

-A **message** is a collection of data sent via one-way communication between two endpoints.
+A [**message**](/nservicebus/messaging/messages-events-commands.md) is a collection of data sent via one-way communication between two endpoints.
 In NServiceBus, we can define a message via a simple class.

-In this lesson, we'll focus on the simpler type of message: commands.
+In this lesson, we'll focus on the simpler type of message: [commands](/nservicebus/messaging/messages-events-commands.md#command).
 In [Lesson 4: Publishing events](../lesson-4/) we'll expand to look at events as well.

 Defining a command is pretty easy.
 We just create a class and mark it with the `ICommand` marker interface.